Michael-Gibbons/recharge-themekit/README.md

 paste url into env, should be of the form https://dyode-boilerplate-sp.admin.rechargeapps.com

-paste theme files into a folder labeled `theme` in the root directory
+paste theme files into a folder labeled `theme` in the root directory (this will be extracted into a package later, but for now it needs to be in the root directory)

 `node cli/index.js new` to generate the build files and create a new theme for dev, *NEED to do*